 SOL Bivvy: This item only weighs 4 oz. and costs $20.
 A lot of people will argue that the condensation created by using an emergency blanket or bivvy makes them more of a problem than a solution, and they are not wrong about this.
 However, when used underneath you, either option can help keep you from getting cold while sitting or laying down to sleep, and in a situation where you know rescue is imminent, such as falling and getting hurt in a park where there’s a lot of hiker traffic, they could help keep a person more comfortable until they are helped out.

 When I added all of this to my day pack, my pack weight came in just under 6 lbs., including the full Nalgene bottle.
 (Although my phone, InReach, headlamp and water filter would be in my coat pocket, I included them in the pack weight.)
 There was still plenty of room inside my pack for an extra pair of socks and gloves, and to hold layers as I shed them on my hike.

-Here’s to a safe and adventure-filled fall and winter!
+Here’s to a safe and adventure-filled winter!